Munene254/python-for-absolute-beginners-course/practices/ch04_first_lines/readme.md

 4. Use the built-in library `datetime` and the function `datetime.datetime.now()` to determine the current year and print that to REPL using an f-string.
 5. Take one of these sets of code and visualize them with [pythontutor.com](http://pythontutor.com/visualize.html#mode=edit)

-For any questions, please refer to the Python documentation
+For any questions, please refer to the Python documentation or open an issue on GitHub